WeAreYEF/Media-Training/README.md

 |           | 11:00am–12:00pm  | Motivation/Inspirational Hour          |
 |           | 12:00pm–1:00pm   | Open discussion (Girl Talk)            |

 ...
-(Continue the schedule for Week One and Week Two as in the provided table).
+(Use the schedule for Week One and Week Two as in the provided table).

 ---